ncho-sqd/download_data/python/notes.md

 sister.replace("a","az")

 pip3 install numpy
-import numpy as np #this is prefereed for readability from numpy import array  #no need to use np np.array.shape #prints dimension of array np_2d[0][2] is equivalent to np_2d[0,2]
+import numpy as np #this is preferred for readability from numpy import array  #no need to use np np.array.shape #prints dimension of array np_2d[0][2] is equivalent to np_2d[0,2]